FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/Labour Cases/Hospital.md

 ### 4. Sick Leave

   - Displays list of employees in Sick Leave.

+  - Users update the number of sick leave days.

+  - If the sick leave days exceed the allowed limit, the request moves to Waiting for Action.

   - **Actions :**
     - **Waiting for Action -** Moves to Waiting for Action stage.